Udayraj123/OMRChecker/README.md

 **Operating system:** OSX or Linux is recommended although Windows is also supported currently.

-**Note:** Given commands are in bash, so make sure your preferred installation medium supports bash commands (or look for alternatives in the provided links).

 ### 1. Install global dependencies

 ![opencv 4.0.0](https://img.shields.io/badge/opencv-4.0.0-blue.svg) ![python 3.4+](https://img.shields.io/badge/python-3.4+-blue.svg)